Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         the decision number and date, month, year of signing the graduation recognition decision of VNU or of the training unit according to the authority to grant the degree;
-    j)  "Book number" section: Record the number in the original diploma book established by the training unit, fill in the information, preserve and store permanently at the unit (according to the form in Appendix XII of this Regulation).
+    k)  "Book number" section: Record the number in the original diploma book established by the training unit, fill in the information, preserve and store permanently at the unit (according to the form in Appendix XII of this Regulation).